cvat-ai/cvat/cvat-sdk/docs/JobsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **jobs_retrieve_annotations**
-> LabeledData jobs_retrieve_annotations(id)
+> JobAnnotationRead jobs_retrieve_annotations(id)

-Method returns annotations for a specific job
+Method returns annotations for a specific job as a JSON document.
+If format is specified, a zip archive is returned.

 ### Example